NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.RGBToHSL.rst

 Description
 -----------

 Convert from RGB to HSL color model (hue, saturation, lightness, as defined by Joblove and Greenberg in 1978).
 H is in degrees, S and L are in the same units as RGB.
-RGB is gamma-compressed using the sRGB Opto-Electronic Transfer Function (OETF) before conversion.
+No gamma correction is applied to RGB before conversion.

 Inputs
 ------